Perl for System Administration

 File-Find-Rule, which is still based on File::Find, and File-Find-Object-Rule provide a more convenient and succinct interface for finding what you want.

-Path-Iterator-Rule provides an object oriented and iterative file finder, and there's also Path-Class-Rule and IO-All-Rule.
+Path-Iterator-Rule provides an object oriented and iterative file finder, and there's also Path-Class-Rule.
 Also of interest is its “See Also” section, which contains links to other implementations, and a comparison of them.